microsoft/google-play-vsts-extension/docs/vsts-README.md

      If you are getting the next error `Changes cannot be sent for review automatically.
 Please set the query parameter changesNotSentForReview to true`, select this option.

-     But if this option is selected and the app is sent for review automatically, you will get the error `Changes are sent for review automatically.
+     Please be cautious when selecting this option, if the app is already sent for review automatically, you can get the error `Changes are sent for review automatically.
 The query parameter changesNotSentForReview must not be set`.

 ## Contact Us